 Remove the pan from the heat and place the mixture in a 9-inch pie plate (with no crust on the bottom).
 Place the crust over top of the filling, press the dough to the edges of the pie plate and flute the edges.
-If you buy a pre-made pie crust already in the tin, thaw it and remove it from the tin.
-When you’re putting it over the filling be sure to push the dough down around the pie plate.
+(If you buy a pre-made pie crust already in the pan, thaw it and remove it from the pan.
+When youre putting it over the filling be sure to push the dough down around the pie plate.)
 Cut two slits in the center of the crust and brush the top with milk.

 Bake in preheated oven for 30 to 40 minutes or until the crust is lightly browned.

 Serving suggestions are not included in the nutritional analysis.